Graphic Organizer Templates: A teacher's guide

 When you're trying to teach students how to use graphic organizers, you'll want to make sure that they understand exactly what you mean.

 So, make sure that your graphic organizers are clear and concise.
-For example, if you want students to use a tree diagram to organize information, then make sure that the tree diagram is clearly labelled and that the labels are written in plain English.
+For example, if you want students to use a tree diagram to organise information, then make sure that the tree diagram is clearly labelled and that the labels are written in plain English.

 Tip #3: Provide Multiple Examples